Darren Oliver: New York Mets (2006)

-Los Angeles Angels of Anaheim (2007–09)
+Los Angeles Angels of Anaheim (2007–2009)

 Oliver became a free agent at the end of the 2006 season.
 He signed with the Los Angeles Angels of Anaheim, joining Nolan Ryan as the only two players to play for all four original MLB expansion teams (Washington Senators/Texas Rangers, Angels, Mets and Astros).
-Both Darren and father Bob were also one-time teammates of Ryan: Bob from 1972–74, and Darren in 1993, Ryan's final major league season.
+Both Darren and his father, Bob, were also one-time teammates of Ryan: Bob from 1972–74, and Darren in 1993, Ryan's final major league season.

 In 2009, Oliver posted a 5–1 record with a 2.71 ERA.
 Steve Bisheff of the Los Angeles Times called Oliver the "Postseason's Hidden Hero", commenting "The most underrated of all the Angels was their most consistent pitcher in the playoffs."
 He said the Angels should re-sign him for 2010 despite his age at 39, adding "The Angels would be crazy not to re-sign him."

 However, the Angels did not offer Oliver salary arbitration and they did not agree on terms for his contract.

 Return to Texas (2010–2011)

 On December 22, 2009, Oliver signed a one-year $3.5 million contract to return to the Texas Rangers, with a vesting option for 2011 based on the number of games pitched.
 It was his third stint with the Rangers.
 On September 15, his 2011 option vested.

 On April 22, 2010, Oliver recorded his third career save with the Rangers, which set a record for the longest amount of time between saves for a single team at 15 years and 271 days.

-In 2011, he was 5–5 with a 2.29 ERA.
-He was the 6th-oldest player in the American League.
+In 2011, Oliver finished 5–5 with a 2.29 ERA.
+He was the sixth-oldest player in the American League.